 Also, of course, this is a great resource for inspiration, but you should never directly copy anything you see another brand doing.
 It dilutes the effectiveness of both ads, it’s extremely lazy copywriting, and it’s also unethical—to both steal and to charge for copy you stole.

-But let’s just be clear what this Ad Library represents: Never before have you had the opportunity to look up any company (that’s running ads) on a medium and actually see all of the active ads!
+But let’s just be clear what this Ad Library represents.
+Never before have you had the opportunity to look up any company (that’s running ads) on a medium and see all the current ads!
 It’s an amazing opportunity and you could easily lose hours digging into it.

-So go ahead—check out the Facebook Ad Library and let me know what you think in the comments below.
+So, go ahead—check out the Meta Ad Library and let me know what you think in the comments below.